Castle Rock (Stephen King): Thad Beaumont

 Thad Beaumont is an author and the main protagonist of The Dark Half.
 Thad specializes primarily in writing cerebral fiction, but writes gritty and hyperviolent crime novels under the pseudonym George Stark to support his family.
 Thad retires the pseudonym after being discovered and subsequently blackmailed by Fred Clawson, jokingly declaring Stark dead.
 Stark returns, now inhabited by the spirit of Thad's twin whom he absorbed in utero, and goes on a killing spree of everyone involved in his "death".
-Though Stark is eventually killed, Thad's wife leaves him and takes the kids.
+Though Stark is eventually killed, Thad's wife leaves him and takes the kids after realizing Thad liked Stark's violent nature on some level.
 Thad makes a brief appearance in Needful Things, having descended into alcoholism and occasionally calling Pangborn.
 He is mentioned to have committed suicide in Bag of Bones.
+He is portrayed by Timothy Hutton (in a duel role to George Stark) in the 1993 Dark Half film adaptation.

 Andy Clutterbuck

 Andy Clutterbuck is a deputy sheriff of Castle County who served under Alan Pangborn.
 In both The Dark Half and Needful Things, he plays a minor role, assisting in Pangborn's investigations.
 His wife is killed in the climax of Needful Things, and Clutterbuck is left grief-stricken; he succumbs to alcoholism and eventually commits suicide.

 Following Needful Things, Clutterbuck has appeared again in Lisey's Story and as police chief in Drunken Fireworks in 2015.